No Match Found

-Take on Tomorrow, the brand new podcast from our management publication strategy+business, brings you Episode 2: “How can humanity jump-start breakthrough innovation?”
+Take on Tomorrow, the award-winning podcast from our management publication strategy+business, brings you Episode 2: “How can humanity jump-start breakthrough innovation?”

 What is the biggest obstacle to innovation in any organization?
 Why should innovators avoid free-form experimentation to focus on realistic objectives?
 How can companies use innovation to solve problems without creating new ones?
 In this episode, we’ll hear how businesses can benefit from making innovation more inclusive, enabling developments across every sector, and finding innovation within every employee.

 COO Wellcome Leap, former Acting Dir. of DARPA

 2023 Webby award nominee for "Best Podcast" series

 Sharp, actionable insights curated to help global leaders build trust and deliver sustained outcomes.
 Explore our latest content on the global issues affecting organisations today from ESG to value creation, technology and cyber to workforce transformation.

 Ken Gabriel: Now here was this little pip-squeak organization, 0.5% of budget, saying, “We’re going to build a slower aircraft, less maneuverable.”
 But what the Air Force didn’t see was the fact that, yes, it would be slower and less maneuverable, but it would be invisible, nearly invisible on radar.

 This is what I mean by disciplined innovation.
 And, often, the biggest detractors or the biggest opponents—obstacles—to that innovation are internal.

 Leo Johnson: You know, technology is not the answer.
 It’s the amplifier of intent.
 And the fundamental question, I think that all of us are confronted by is, like, what is the intent?
 What is the world that we want to try to help shape?